How marketing can serve the needs of customers to drive sales results by using a customer-centric approach

 Being a customer-centric company is not a function for the marketing department, and it is more than just being customer-focused.
 The business must be customer-orientated, and the customer-centric culture lives within all departments.
 It is demonstrated through the customer experience across the business.

 Without satisfied customers, companies rely upon a legacy that, over time, will erode and present itself as shrinking market share and falling profits.
 Being customer-centric has a direct impact on your bottom line.
 Let us explain how it works.

 Understanding customer buyer behaviour is critical for success.
 The initial buying phase that any customer traverses through is their growing awareness of a disparity between where they are now and where they want to be.
 There are multitudes of reasons that may create a state of disparity, and it is critical for companies to understand what these are for their industry or product.

 More often than not, customers are not even aware they have a problem that requires a solution.
 The optimum method to identify customer buying behaviour, is via research that will provide valuable insights to shape your marketing strategy.

 Relying on your own perspective is limiting your potential audience.
 The research may involve the use of secondary or primary data collection methodologies.
 In a recent study conducted by Sales Focus, it was found over 65% of companies have never attempted to gain valuable customer insights via the use of focus groups, surveys, or other research methods.

-For example, if, after every sale call, customer objections, and insights are recorded, comprehensive customer profiling can be conducted.
-This data can then be used in the formulation of future strategy.
+For example, if, after every sale call, customer objections and insights are recorded, comprehensive customer profiling can be conducted.
+This data can then be used in the formulation of future strategies.